 Game System

-The core is B/X Dungeons and Dragons (1981) as restated by Old School Essentials, but I have quite a few house rules which you can find on this blog.
+The core is B/X Dungeons and Dragons (1981), though I often turn to Old School Essentials as a restated version of these rules.
+However I have a fairly extensive set of house rules which you can find on this blog.

 Map Creation